Cemeteries

 However, Funeral Homes must be registered with us in order to perform services within our cemeteries.
 This registration process ensures all Funeral Homes have safe work practices and comply with all necessary requirements.

-For your convenience, a list of registered Funeral Homes is being collated and will be added to this webpage when available.
+For your convenience, a list of registered Funeral Homes is available here (PDF 428.3KB).

 CHOOSE BETWEEN BURIAL OR CREMATION